Discovery Bay & Outlying Islands

 Situated on the north-west of Lantau, the largest island in the HK SAR, this coastal enclave was once an attractive sandy bay with just a small local village.

 However, in 1976 it was targeted as an ideal site for a “new town” and now boasts more than 18,000 residents living in a large & modern town, with a variety of accommodation consisting of everything from large detached houses with private pools located on Headland Road to high rise towers containing a variety of different sized apartments.

 Commonly referred to as "Disco" Bay or DB, it is primarily a residential development and has grown over the years to include schools, commercial complexes, a marina and residential sports clubs including a private golf club.
 There is also a new hotel currently under construction.
 Residential accommodation ranges from small apartments in high-rise buildings to large and luxurious houses with spectacular sea views.

 There are good hiking trails including paths to Mui Wo on south Lantau and to Tung Chung MTR station on the north shore.

-The residential area closest the Chep Lap Kok, HK's international airport opened in 1997 on the North Coast of Lantau Island, is called Tung Chung.
+The residential area closest to Chep Lap Kok, HK's international airport, which opened in 1997 on the North Coast of Lantau Island, is called Tung Chung.
 Since the airport location was announced, many large high-rise developments have proliferated here, together with a small number of new houses and an increasing number of local, village houses at the periphery.